albertogallini/txn_engine/Readme.md

 So overall performance of txn_engine, on the aforementioned assumption, on this machine is ~`1.000.000 transactions/s` with an average `~[17.000 (Process Memory) - 230.000 (Engine Memory)] transactions/MB` memory impact on the user account/transaction log storage.
 The plots also show that both time and memory scale as O(n).

-Comments:
+### Notes & Comments
 -  Read the comment of `Engine.size_of` function to see how the Engine Memory is computed.
 The Engine size does not take into account the data structure overhead.
 -  As the transactions are generated randomly, the error rate can be quite high, which affects the size of the maps.
-This also may cause lower map sizes for a larger number of input transactions.
+As the error rate is high the  maps grow slower than a real use case.
 -  The Process Memory takes into account the entire process memory footprint, including the Rust runtime and the memory allocation for the I/O and other data structures: this explains the big difference with the Engine memory measures.
 -  The Process Memory is controlled by the runtime and the OS, so it is more volatile.
 -  The Engine Memory is not only dependent on the number of input transactions but also by the amount of errors (e.g. too big withdrawal or dispute on invalid tx id) that affects the Engine internal maps size.